Minimum Essential Coverage Plans: Preventive Care Coverage for All Employees

 Minimum essential coverage is not for everyone

-Because MEC medical plans focus primarily on preventive and basic care, employees with cancer or severe health issues such as extreme chronic conditions are not ideal candidates for this type of coverage and should consider having a qualified health plan instead.
+Because MEC medical plans focus primarily on preventive and basic care, employees with cancer or severe health issues such as extreme chronic conditions are not ideal candidates for this type of coverage and should consider having a Minimum Value Plan instead.
 The coverage from an MEC is not sufficient for their needs.

 No longer do employers have to choose between offering good healthcare to their employees or the number of employees they can carry.
 With Aliera Healthcare’s easy and convenient minimum essential coverage plans, employers have affordable options for quality healthcare to offer their employees.